Product

 It targets an individual

 The most successful companies using a freemium plan start by targeting individuals, rather than companies.
 Think Dropbox or Evernote’s enormous free user base.
-An individual is able to quickly get started using the service, they have a good experience, and it spreads from there.
+An individual can quickly get started with the service, has a good experience, and it spreads from there.
 Creating virality or a ton a referrals is one of the best ways to use a freemium plan.

 There’s quick time to value

-Customer are much less willing to put in time onboarding themselves with a free product.
+Customers are much less willing to put in time onboarding themselves with a free product.
 When things are given to us, we don’t tend to value them as much.
 Great freemium products provide value quickly so customers keep coming back to use the product.
 Think companies like Spotify.
 You understand what you’re getting the first time you hit play.
-The more you use it, the more likely you are to end up paying for an ad-free, mobile download pro accounts.
+The more you use it, the more likely you are to end up paying for an ad-free, mobile download Pro account.

-MailChimp saw enormous success in launching their freemium plan.
-A year later they reported a 150% increase in paying customers, and a 650% increase in profit (mostly due to a drastically lower cost of customer acquisition).
+MailChimp saw enormous success in launching its freemium plan.
+A year later, they reported a 150% increase in paying customers and a 650% increase in profit (mostly due to a drastically lower cost of customer acquisition).
 Creating email campaigns in MailChimp is so easy, free users, limited to 1000 subscribers, saw the value right away and began to rely on the product as their business grew.

 If your product requires a lot of set up to get to the Aha!
 Moment, you’re better off raising prices and using a more hands-on sales and onboarding approach.